leonsilicon/ldebug/readme.md

   prettyStringify: true,
 });

-// The following line will log "Hello ['world']" with colours in development and do nothing in production (the template string won't be evaluated either). debug((f) => f`Hello ${['world']}`);
+// The following line will log "Hello ['world']" with colors in development and do nothing in production (the template string won't be evaluated either). debug((f) => f`Hello ${['world']}`);
 ```